Alex Salmond: Resignation as First Minister

-Post-premiership
+Later career

-Return to Westminster, 2015–2017
+Return to Westminster

 On 7 December 2014, Salmond announced that he would stand as the SNP candidate for the Westminster constituency of Gordon in the 2015 May election.
 He indicated that he did not intend to replace Angus Robertson, MP for Moray, as the SNP leader in the House of Commons.
 Nicola Sturgeon, his successor as SNP leader and First Minister, repeatedly reminded voters at the March 2015 SNP conference that she, not he, was party leader after he gave interviews about his possible role in a hung parliament.
 After he declared his candidacy, he was described as a "bogeyman" (both by Lesley Riddoch and by himself), and was reportedly "demonised" by "Conservative propaganda" portraying Labour Party leader Ed Miliband "compliantly dancing to Salmond the piper's tune" after the election.

 During the election campaign, Salmond recorded in his diary: "The Tory candidate, Colin Clark, cuts an impressive figure but his politics are far too dry for this area.
 If the constituency were composed entirely of michty fairmers then he might be the ideal candidate.
 But it isn't and he is not."